Clinical director talks passionately about her role and what vets can expect when they join us

 The fact that every day is different.
 One day I may be in one of our hospitals working with our teams and directly with patients and the next I may be coaching and supporting young vets.
 The day after that I may be in a strategic meeting making decisions about the long-term future of the business.

 What is the biggest challenge facing the business?

 Our biggest challenge is ensuring all of our vets and vet nurses are confident in their roles and can balance enjoying their jobs with the other important things in their lives.
 This isn’t a challenge unique to Vets Now.
 The veterinary profession is increasingly aware how important it is that vets and vet nurses are in roles that fulfil and challenge them as well as giving them the opportunity to develop themselves within their career.
 Emergency work is hugely enjoyable, and you get a tremendous high from saving the life of a critically-ill patient, but you need to be able to make decisions rapidly often with incomplete information.
 That has the potential to be stressful if you don’t have the proper training or environment.

-Vets Now has just turned 15.
+Vets Now recently turned 15.
 Where do you see it in another 15 years?